DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- Reworked HIG image tags.
 Now, any `«##» ` tag in a state/DK/Ext mapping is cut off and stored before the mapping is processed.
 	- PwrStrings are now pre-read into memory at the first use of a PwrString.
 Hopefully, this will aid speed and reduce disk access.
 	- Made a common useDots() fn to sort out relative file/dir paths, for use both by pklIniRead() and the new _seekBaseLayout().

-WIPs:
-	- Allow a BaseLayout stack: Variant,Options/Script,Base....
-		- Make BaseVariants so we don't have to repeat ourselves for locales.
-The Layout.ini could just hold the ergo remaps.
-		- The Cmk-Bul and Cmk-Ukr BaseVariants could for instance base itself on the Cmk-Kyr BaseLayout.
-		- Just the Variant level, for now?
-Or could two more levels be nice?
-For instance, one locale plus one with, e.g., extra composes?
-		- If going with multi-level, guard against infinite recursion (if already in stack, Continue).
-Limit LayStack depth to a few more layers.
-		- Figure out a way to sort out the img_ entries too, without manually editing all of them?
-Soft/hard?
-Extend(@X)/Geometric(@H)?